araujoviana/PAA-word-sort/README.md

 # PAA-word-sort

-Sorting Wordlist with Insertion Sort and Merge Sort
+Sorts a wordlist with Insertion Sort and Merge Sort

 This project provides a C program that reads a wordlist from a text file, sorts it using **Insertion Sort** and **Merge Sort**, and displays the number of steps each algorithm took.
 It processes words separated by newlines.

 **Note**: The code is written in Brazilian Portuguese.

-## Features
-- Sorts words using **Insertion Sort** and **Merge Sort**
-- Outputs the number of steps taken by each sorting algorithm

 ## Requirements
 - A text file (`in`) containing words, each separated by a newline.